tushar-phondge/voiceit-sdk-iOS/README.md

 ## Getting Started

 To use the VoiceIt in your iOS app, if you haven't already, please Sign Up for a free **Developer Id** at [http://voiceit.tech](https://siv.voiceprintportal.com/getDeveloperID.jsp).
-Then either fork this repository and try the DemoStarterProject or download the [VoiceIt iOS SDK Zip](https://github.com/voiceittech/voiceit-sdk-iOS/blob/master/VoiceIt-iOS-SDK.zip?raw=true) and follow the installation instructions below.
+Then either fork this repository and try the [DemoStarterProjectSwift](https://github.com/voiceittech/voiceit-sdk-iOS/tree/master/DemoStarterProjectSwift) or [DemoStarterProjectObjectiveC](https://github.com/voiceittech/voiceit-sdk-iOS/tree/master/DemoStarterProjectObjectiveC) , otherwise you can also manually download the [VoiceIt iOS SDK Zip](https://github.com/voiceittech/voiceit-sdk-iOS/blob/master/VoiceIt-iOS-SDK.zip?raw=true) and follow the installation instructions below.

 ## Installation